The Latest on COP27, this year's annual UN summit on climate change | Headlines

 “There is loss and there is damage,” Guterres said, adding that this should be recognized at the current U.N. climate talks in Egypt.

-Speaking on the sidelines of the meeting, Guterres said one of the ways to help Pakistan would be to change existing rules and allow it to invest money which the country would otherwise spend on debt repayments for recovery and reconstruction from a natural disaster such as the floods. ___ KEY DEVELOPMENTS: — World leaders gather to talk climate amid many distractions — Loss and damage: Fight over human harm, huge climate costs — Amnesty: Egypt has days to save jailed activist's life ___ SHARM EL-SHEIKH, Egypt — French President Emmanuel Macron has stressed the need to support developing nations to transition away from dirty fuels and provide funding for current and future climate-related damage on Monday.
+Speaking on the sidelines of the meeting, Guterres said one of the ways to help Pakistan would be to change existing rules and allow it to invest money which the country would otherwise spend on debt repayments for recovery and reconstruction from a natural disaster such as the floods. ___ SHARM EL-SHEIKH, Egypt — French President Emmanuel Macron has stressed the need to support developing nations to transition away from dirty fuels and provide funding for current and future climate-related damage on Monday.

 “We must transition our economies away from coal.
 We must also help emerging countries to do so as quickly as possible,” Macron told leaders at the U.N. climate summit in Egypt, adding that more partnerships need to be made with developing nations to help them transition to cleaner energy.